dharmateja2019/mobilenetv3-vehicle-classification-openvino/README.md

 4W images: 36

-Dataset is intentionally small to validate the pipeline, not for production accuracy.
+Dataset size is intentionally small to validate the pipeline, not for production accuracy.

 STEP-3: Model Export — ✅ DONE